4GeeksAcademy/machine-learning-content/README.md

 ## Data Management (3 days)

-1. Exploratory data analysis
+1. Exploratory data analysis on Titanic dataset

-📝 EDA from Titanic dataset
+📝 Project EDA (2 hours)

-2. Feature Engineering
+2. Feature Engineering on Titanic dataset

 2.1.
 How to deal with outliers